tezedge/tezos-dissector/README.md

 $ brew install termshark
 ```

-Make sure the termshark has version 3.2: `tshark -v`.
-Also check if wireshark accessible for pkg-config: `pkg-config --cflags wireshark` it should print some clang flags.
+Check if wireshark accessible for pkg-config: `pkg-config --cflags wireshark` it should print some clang flags.
 If it does not, check `brew link wireshark` maybe you need to force it with `brew link --overwrite wireshark`.
 In such case, see what is installed via brew `brew leaves` and try to delete unnecessary packages and fix your environment.

 The wireshark installed by brew is dependency of termshark, but it just provides headers for building.
 To be able to run wireshark UI, install .dmg file from its download page https://www.wireshark.org/download/osx/.

-Build the tezos-dissector by running the command in tezos-dissector directory:
+Build the tezos-dissector and install it by running the commands in tezos-dissector directory:

 ```
 $ cargo build --release
+$ cargo run -p wireshark-epan-adapter --bin install --release
 ```

-It will produce `target/debug/libtezos_dissector.dylib`.

-In order to install it, run the script:
+## Install prebuilt plugin

 ```
-$ ./install-3.2.sh
+$ cargo run -p prebuilt --release
 ```

-Or manually copy the file `libtezos_dissector.dylib` in `/Applications/Wireshark.app/Contents/PlugIns/wireshark/3-2/epan/` and rename it to be `.so`.
+It will determine your OS and Wireshark version, and install prebuilt plugin binary.

 ## Running